What’s a Good Fitbit Stress Management Score? How to Know

 A good Fitbit score for stress management varies from person to person, but a score of 70 or higher is generally considered ideal.

-If your score is lower than you’d like, there are several things you can do to improve it, including practicing mindfulness, exercising regularly, getting enough sleep, and avoiding caffeine and alcohol.
+If your score is lower than you’d like, there are many things you can do to improve it, including practicing mindfulness, exercising regularly, getting enough sleep, and avoiding caffeine and alcohol.

 Monitoring your Fitbit score for stress can be an excellent tool for managing stress levels in your daily life.